-Condition: The education provider is required to provide further evidence to demonstrate what the health requirements are, how they are appropriate to the content of the programme, and how students are told about these requirements requirements to be admitted onto the programme, applicants must complete "an occupational health questionnaire and possible attendance at a medical appointment".
+Condition: The education provider is required to provide further evidence to demonstrate what the health requirements are, how they are appropriate to the content of the programme, and how students are told about these requirements

+Reason: From a review of the admissions documentation available to applicants, the visitors noted that the education provider outlines that, as part of fulfilling the entry requirements to be admitted onto the programme, applicants must complete "an occupational health questionnaire and possible attendance at a medical appointment".
 This was confirmed by the students at the visit.
 Additionally, during the student meeting at the visit, the students mentioned that they had to be vaccinated before they started on the programme.
 However, the visitors were unclear on what the health requirements were and where this information was made available to applicants.
-As the visitors did not know what the health requirements were they could not determine whether these requirements were appropriate to the content of the programme and could also not determine how the relevant health checks are carried out and processed as part of the admissions process.
-The education provider therefore needs to provide evidence which clearly outlines the health requirements for the programme to applicants, the appropriateneess to the content of the programme and how students are told about these health requirements.
+As the visitors did not know what the health requirements were they could not determine whether these requirements were appropriate for the content of the programme and could also not determine how the relevant health checks are carried out and processed as part of the admissions process.
+The education provider therefore needs to provide evidence which clearly outlines the health requirements for the programme to applicants, the appropriateness to the content of the programme to applicants, the appropriateness to the content of the programme to applicants, the appropriateness to the content of the programme to applicants, the